-Proposals for development which result in the loss of off-road pedestrian access routes will not be permitted unless they provide an alternative link which is of a similar distance and just as safe.
+Proposals for development should not result in the loss of off-road pedestrian access routes.
+Where this is unavoidable, an alternative link of similar distance and safety should be provided.

-Policy 27: The Wooler Railway Line
+Policy 25: The Wooler Railway Line

 Old railway track north of the Auction Mart